Financial Aid Returning Financial Aid Upon Withdrawal (Return of Title IV Funds)

-The Financial Aid Office will calculate the refund according to the federal Return of Title IV Funds formula and determine the amount of federal aid that must be returned to the federal government both by the school and the student.
+Student Financial Services will calculate the refund according to the federal Return of Title IV Funds formula and determine the amount of federal aid that must be returned to the federal government both by the school and the student.

 If a recipient of Federal Student (Title IV) aid withdraws during a period of enrollment, the institution must calculate the amount of Title IV aid the student did not earn.
 Unearned Title IV funds are returned to the federal programs.

 Title IV Funds Earned – The student earns Title IV funds in proportion to the percentage of time officially enrolled in the semester.
 For example, if the student was enrolled for 25% of the enrollment period, he or she will be eligible for 25% of the Title IV aid.
 If the aid earned is more than the amount that was disbursed, the student will be offered a post-withdrawal disbursement.
 Student Financial Services will notify the student in writing, within 30 days of determination of withdrawal, the type and amount of Title IV funds available.
 The student must respond to the notification within 14 days in order for the funds to be disbursed.

 Title IV Funds Unearned – Unearned funds must be returned to the federal programs.
 Title IV aid will be used first to pay Westmont charges.
 Westmont College will return all required funds on behalf of the student.

 Funds are returned to the federal program in the following order.
 Each fund is fully refunded, up to the total amount to be returned, before moving to the next fund:

 - Federal Pell Grants